 Carnival didn’t just spread across Europe, but it also came to the Americas, carried there by the European conquistadors and colonists.
 The Europeans also discovered that the Natives also had their own pagan community celebrations full of song and dance.

 A lot of these celebrations were also about worshipping their gods and the earth to ensure a good harvest for the following year.
 Again, the catholic church instead of forcing the natives to give up their celebrations just let them celebrate them with Christian meanings.
 Many celebrations still occur today.

 It was the Africans who contributed the most to many modern carnival traditions.
 Africans were brought to the Americas, originally as free men and then later as slaves.
 Many African traditions were fused with the European celebrations.

-They contributed the bright colours that you see in many carnival costumes as well as the lively sounds and music that are key features of carnival in the Americas.
+They contributed the bright colours that you see in many history of carnival costumes as well as the lively sounds and music that are key features of carnival in the Americas.
 Feathers and other natural objects were used to create costumes and masks because of beliefs that they brought spiritual strengths to the wearer.
 Therefore, today many costumes still feature feathers.

 One African tradition was people parading around the village, circling it wearing masks and brilliantly coloured costumes, whilst singing and dancing to bring luck to the village.
 For the village to have luck it meant scaring away the spirits of angry dead relatives, which is why many carnival parades feature symbols of death.

 Other traditions include stilt-walking, carrying puppets and fighting mock battles with sticks.
 But most importantly it was the Africans who brought lively musical instruments, dance rhythms and singing styles.